richardbatty/good-technology-project/.research/problem_list.md

 ### The problem

 Climate change could cause widespread damage to future generations.
-There is also a [non-negligible chance](https://80000hours.org/problem-profiles/climate-change/) of extreme levels of warming that could be catestrophic.
+There is also a [non-negligible chance](https://80000hours.org/problem-profiles/climate-change/) of extreme levels of warming that could be catastrophic.

 ### Why this is plausibly high impact

-Scale: High.
-Climate change could have very bad or catestrophic long-term consequences for all people on Earth
+* Scale: Climate change could have very bad or catastrophic long-term consequences for all people on Earth.
-Neglectedness: Medium.
-A lot is spent on climate change.
-Need to find neglected areas.
+* Neglectedness: A lot is already spent on climate change, so you'd need to find an unusually neglected sub-problem.
-Tractability: Low.
-Hard problems.
+* Tractability: Novel technology is often required but there are companies already succeeding in this area.

 ### Projects to address this